cfaguilera20/data-structures-algorithms/books/cleanphp/readme.md

 ### Domain Models

-Domain model is the core o the application, and central to everything else around it.
+Domain model is the first layer, the core of the application, and central to everything else around it.

 The domain model is a collection of classes, each representing a data object relevant to the system.
 These classes, called Models or Entities, are simple plain, old PHP Objects.